 Bronde is a beautiful mixture of brunette and blonde.
 It is achieved starting with a darker base, graduating down with colours, using the Balayage highlighting technique.
 The contrast between the darkest and lightest shade should be no more than 3 levels.
 The mixture of a light brown shade and subtle blonde highlights, blended with the rest of the hair, gives the hair the appearance of being golden and honey-toned.
 I love using some of the Mocha Shades, Golden Blonde Shades and Blonde Studio Lighteners by L`Oreal Professionnel to achieve the Bronde look.
 Bronde is great for darker haired clients wanting to go a bit lighter.

 Hairstyles and Hair Colour

 Different hair colours will enhance the look of different hairstyles.
 It can have a striking effect on short haircuts.
 Many of my formal hairstyles and braids are accentuated because of the balayage or foils colouring technique used in the hair.

 If you’re in need of a mobile hairdresser call me, Bev Ryrie.
 I travel Melbourne’s suburbs doing haircuts and hair colours and wedding hairstyles.
-Some of the suburbs I travel to are Prahran, South Yarra, Port Melbourne, Albert Park, South Melbourne, Elwood, Werribee, Yarraville, Seddon, Point Cook, Altona, Moonee Ponds and Williamstown.
+Some of the suburbs I travel to are Werribee, Yarraville, Seddon, Footscray, Maidstone, Sunshine, Essendon, Newport, Point Cook, Altona, Altona Meadows, Williams Landing, Moonee Ponds, Braybrook, Williams Landing, Ascot Vale and Williamstown.
 To see other suburbs I travel to and services I provide please go to my SERVICES page